11 Best Types of Siding for Every Homeowner (Pros and Cons)

 3. LP SmartSide

-Pros: Highly durable & can be repainted.
+• Pros: Highly durable & can be repainted.

-Cons: More expensive than the average homeowner is looking to pay.
+• Cons: More expensive than the average homeowner is looking to pay.

-LP SmartSide is engineered hardwood that is extremely durable.
+LP SmartSide is an engineered hardwood that is extremely durable.
 In fact, it’s so durable that the manufacturing of this siding allows for a 50-year warranty.
 Also, the company that puts the finishing on it has a lifetime guarantee.
 In other words, the extra money you use to purchase this type of siding will be well worth it down the road.
 Even if you’re not planning on sticking around for 50 years, having LP SmartSide can help bring up your home’s value.

-Unlike with vinyl, you can paint this house side paneling so if you ever get sick of the color, want something new to update your home, or are looking to tackle a new color trend, this siding allows for just that.
+Unlike with vinyl, you can paint this house’s side paneling, so if you ever get sick of the color, want something new to update your home, or are looking to tackle a new color trend, this siding allows for just that.
 When it comes to which color you want, the sky is the limit.
 You can have any custom color on your home with LP SmartSide siding.

 4. Hardie Board Siding

-Pros: Highly durable & top-notch quality control.
+• Pros: Highly durable & top-notch quality control.

-Cons: More expensive than vinyl & shorter warranty than LP SmartSide
+• Cons: More expensive than vinyl & shorter warranty than LP SmartSide

 If you think siding that contains cement would be very durable, then you’d be right.
 Hardie Board siding is extremely strong and can handle all sorts of objects and elements thrown its way.
 Unlike LP SmartSide, James Hardie paints their siding in-house, so you know you’ll get that consistency across the board.
-They offer a 30-year warranty and you can once again get any custom color for your home.
+They offer a 30-year warranty, and you can once again get any custom color for your home.

 5. Everlast Composite Siding

-Pros: One of the most durable types of siding available, comes with a ‘length of ownership’ warranty.
+• Pros: One of the most durable types of siding available, comes with a ‘length of ownership’ warranty.

-Cons: Restricted color options & price.
+• Cons: Restricted color options & price.

 Last, but certainly not least, we have Composite Everlast.
 Made from crushed rock with polymers and resins, you’d be hard-pressed to find a stronger, more sturdy siding.
-Everlast is so confident in this product, they offer a guarantee for as long as you own the home.
-While the colors are a little more limited, they do have a nice variety of slap options so you can find the perfect fit for your house.
+Everlast is so confident in this product that they offer a guarantee for as long as you own the home.
+While the colors are a little more limited, they do have a nice variety of slap options, so you can find the perfect fit for your house.
 If composite siding is on the top of your list, check out this collection of the best composite siding options.

 6. Natural Wood Siding